MatheusCervieri/Multiplayer-Pong-Game-And-Social-Networking-Using-React-Typescript-and-Nestjs-Ft_Transcendence-/README.md

 This fullstack website allows users to play the classic game of pong against others. it also features a range of impressive functionalities, including a login system, user profiles, a match-making system, a group chat interface, a DM system, a ranking system, a friends system, and a two-factor authentication system.
 This project offers an excellent opportunity to demonstrate technical proficiency across both frontend and backend development.

-This is the final project of the core curriculum at 42 School (One of the top ten most innovative universities according to the WURI 2021 ranking).
-I completed this project on my own.
-All projects at 42 School go through three evaluations, and you can see the requirements for delivering the project at the end of this page.

 ## Main Technologies

 * Frontend: React, Typescript, Styled Components.